South West England: Transport

 It has been proposed that the former London & South Western Railway Exeter to Plymouth railway be reopened to connect Cornwall and Plymouth as an alternative to the route via the Dawlish seawall that is susceptible to closure in bad weather.

 Local bus services are primarily operated by FirstGroup, Go-Ahead Group and Stagecoach subsidiaries as well as independent operators.
-Megabus and National Express operate long-distance services from South West England to all parts of the United Kingdom.
+National Express operates long-distance services from South West England to all parts of the United Kingdom.